vEnhance/web.evanchen.cc/input/otis.md

 ---
-title: Teaching (OTIS)
-header: Olympiad Training for Individual Study (OTIS)
+title: Olympiad Training for Individual Study (OTIS)
-menu-position: 20
 description: Synopsis of my teaching for olympiad contestants.
 ---